DeonMartinez/BattleRoyalFunctioning/README.md

 # BattleRoyalFunctioning

-W,A,S,D to Move /n
+W,A,S,D to Move |
-Click to fire
+Click to fire |
-q to melee
+Q to melee

 Red Boxes are health Pickups
 Blue Boxes are Ammo